desjoerd/OptionalValues/README.md

 ## Features

 - **Distinguish Between Unspecified and Null Values**: Clearly differentiate when a value is intentionally `null` versus when it has not been specified at all.
+This allows for mapping `undefined` values in JSON to `Unspecified` values in C#.
 - **JSON Serialization Support**: Includes a custom JSON converter and TypeResolverModifier that correctly handles serialization and deserialization, ensuring unspecified values are omitted from JSON outputs.
 - **FluentValidation Extensions**: Provides extension methods to simplify the validation of `OptionalValue<T>` properties using FluentValidation.
 - **OpenApi/Swagger Support**: Includes a custom data contract resolver for Swashbuckle to generate accurate OpenAPI/Swagger documentation.